Bouncing cosmology in modified gravity with higher-order curvature terms: Bouncing solution and its dynamical behaviour

-\item In the contracting universe, the scale factor $ a(t) $ decreases $ \Leftrightarrow $ $ \dot{a}(t)< 0 $ , and in the expanding universe, the scale factor $ a(t) $ increases $ \Leftrightarrow $ $ \dot{a}(t)>0 $.
+\begin{enumerate} \item In the contracting universe, the scale factor $ a(t) $ decreases ($ \dot{a}(t)< 0 $) and in the expanding universe, the scale factor increases ($ \dot{a}(t)>0 $).
 The derivative $ \dot{a}(t) = 0 $ or $ \ddot{a}(t)>0 $ in the vicinity of the bouncing point.
-When the scale factor $ a(t) $ approaches to a non-zero minimum value in the vicinity of the bouncing point, the model is said to be a non-singular bouncing model. \item Correspondingly, the Universe contracts when $ H < 0 $, the Universe expands when $ H > 0 $, and finally the bouncing point occurs when $ H=0 $.
-The condition $ \dot{H}= 4 G \rho (1 + \omega)> 0 $ in the neighborhood of the bouncing point $ \Leftrightarrow $ the violation of null energy condition ($ \rho+p>0 $), is an essential criteria for a successful bouncing model in standard cosmology.
-It can be seen from this equation, that $ \omega \simeq -1 $ around the bouncing point. \item The EoS parameter $ \omega $ crosses the phantom divide line ($ \omega=-1 $) in the quintom model in the neighborhood of the bouncing point, which is also an important feature. \end{enumerate}
+When $ a(t) $ approaches a non-zero minimum value in the vicinity of the bouncing point, the model is called as a non-singular bouncing model. \item Correspondingly, the universe contracts when $ H < 0 $, the universe expands when $ H > 0 $ and finally $ H=0 $ at the time when the cosmological bounce occurs (which we call as the bouncing point).
+The condition $ \dot{H}= -4 \pi G \rho (1 + \omega)> 0 $, which is comparable to the violation of null energy condition ($ \rho+p>0 $), must be satisfied in the vicinity of the bouncing point for a successful bouncing model in standard cosmology.
+It can be seen from this equation that $ \omega \simeq -1 $ around the bouncing point. \item Another crucial aspect is that the equation of state (EoS) parameter $ \omega $ crosses the phantom divide line ($ \omega=-1 $) in the quintom model close to the bouncing point. \end{enumerate} Given the aforementioned general criteria for a cosmological bounce and considering the Friedmann equations (\ref{11}) and (\ref{12}), it can be deduced that such a behavior can be achieved in the framework of $\mathcal{F}(R,T)$ cosmology.
+Specifically, by starting with a desirable form of the Hubble parameter $H(t)$, the corresponding scale factor $a(t)$ can be easily determined.
+In this paper, we focus on the cosmographic parameter $H(t)$, which describes the expansion of the universe and helps us find impressive bouncing solutions to the Einstein field equations.